dv-lse/fdi-patent-innovate/data/narrative.md

 These investments are called Foreign Direct Investments (FDIs) and In 2015 they amounted to 1.8 trillion US dollars [1]. or the equivalent of Italy’s Gross Domestic Product [2].

-The most important investments are shown on the globe.
+The most important investments in 2014 are shown on the globe.

 [1]: http://unctad.org/en/pages/PublicationWebflyer.aspx?publicationid=1555 "UNCTAD 2016"